myprogrammerpersonality/Kivy_GUI/README.md

 # Kivy_GUI
-an Active Learning platform for biology in Kivy
+Bayesian Optimization Simulator Platform for Biology in Kivy